ChrisJMurdoch/F28WP---Coursework/README.md

 What are the game limitations? –
 Currently the game cannot be operated on mobile once it is in landscape.
 This is because the buttons don’t display

+Ongoing Maintenance (week by week):

+Each team member is contributing (commits, updates, testing) - Each team member is/has contributing/contributed to the game.
+All members have pushed and pulled commits from the GIT repository

+Bugs, features, releases are reguarly updated -
+If a bug is found, members of the GIT repository are made aware of it quickly. features in the gameplay are/have been pushed to the GIT repository Game is updapted

+Does the team work synergistically? -
+Team worked well together (synergistically).
+Work was shared and good communication between members aided the games development.